thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 # CONFIGURATION

 The following configuration parameters can be set in the `[Pinto::Add]` section of the `dist.ini` file for your distribution.
-Defaults for all paramters can be set via environment variables or via repository configuration.
+Defaults for most paramters can be set via environment variables or via the repository configuration.

 - root = REPOSITORY